 The global epigenetics drugs and diagnostic technologies market size was valued at USD 5.24 billion in 2017 and is projected to expand at a CAGR of 19.7% over the forecast period.
-High prevalence of cancer and other chronic diseases along with rising geriatric population are some of the key factors expected to boost the market.
-Organizations, such as the International Human Epigenome Consortium (IHEC), the National Cancer Institute (NCI), and the National Institute of Health (NIH) promote funding and support to R&D and product development exercises pertaining to the field of epigenetics.
+The high prevalence of cancer and other chronic diseases along with the rising geriatric population are some of the key factors expected to boost the market.
+Organizations, such as the International Human Epigenome Consortium (IHEC), the National Cancer Institute (NCI), and the National Institute of Health (NIH) promote funding and support for R&D and product development exercises pertaining to the field of epigenetics.
 This factor is anticipated to further fuel the expansion.

-According the estimations based on a 2011 - 2015 statistic report by the National Cancer Institute (NIH), the estimated number of cancer deaths in U.S. is around 163.5 per 100,000 men and women per year.
-Incidence rate, mortality and survival statistics, information on cancer symptoms, risk factors, early detection, and early treatment are among the key factors for high prevalence of the disease.
+According to the estimations based on a 2011 - 2015 statistic report by the National Cancer Institute (NIH), the estimated number of cancer deaths in the U.S. is around 163.5 per 100,000 men and women per year.
+Incidence rate, mortality and survival statistics, information on cancer symptoms, risk factors, early detection, and early treatment are among the key factors for the high prevalence of the disease.

 The International Cancer Genome Consortium (ICGC) is focusing on obtaining the genomic description, epigenomic changes, and transcriptomic changes in different types of tumors.
-The Encyclopedia of DNA Elements (ENCODE) project was launched by the U.S. national human genome research institute with an objective to identify all the human genome sequence functional elements.
+The Encyclopedia of DNA Elements (ENCODE) project was launched by the U.S. national human genome research institute to identify all the human genome sequence functional elements.

 The International Human Epigenome Consortium (IHEC), built by the NIH is also involved in the development of data generation and analysis, which can be made useful for epigenomic researchers.
 Majorly, epigenetics research is focused on the identification of treatment options for various types of tumors.